 Pentecostal funeral services are led by the church’s minister, and they include standard scripture readings from the Bible.
 Prayers and other hymns and songs are sung by the congregation.
 The tone of the service is more exuberant than in other Protestant traditions.
 Following the musical selections, the minister typically will offer his condolences to the family members and loved ones of the deceased.
 The minister then preaches a sermon.
 The sermon is then followed by the Lord’s Prayer and possibly the Benediction.

-At predominantly African-American Pentecostal funerals, it is common for there to be a viewing.
-At the end of this portion of the service, the funeral director or the ministers will escort members of the immediate family to view the body for several moments.
-The rest of the congregation will line up behind the family to pass by the casket and view the body.
+Whether or not there will be a viewing or visitation is up to the discretion of the family.
+If there is a viewing, the funeral director or the ministers may escort members of the immediate family to view the body for several moments.
+The rest of the congregation will then line up behind the family to pass by the casket and view the body.
 A reception line is also formed for visitors to offer condolences to the family.
 When the church service is dismissed, committal service is conducted at the graveside.
 If the Benediction was not offered at the church or funeral home, it will be said at the brief graveside service.